huynguy-db/arcion-docs/content/docs/target-setup/Postgresql.md

         {{< hint "info" >}} The database/schema of your choice on a different instance of your choice name can be configured using the metadata config feature.
 For more information, see [Metadata Configuration](/docs/references/metadata-reference).{{< /hint >}}

 ## II.
-Setup Applier Configuration
+Set up Applier Configuration

 1. From `$REPLICANT_HOME`, naviagte to the sample PostgreSQL applier configuration file:
     ```BASH